 - Entrants should ensure anonymity in relation to people and organisations described, and ethical and professional standards of practice should be adhered to.

-- Submission date and time: midnight on July 4th 2021 – Submissions are now closed for this year’s award
+- Submission date and time: midnight on July 3rd 2022

 - Creative approaches are welcomed (work must be appropriate for print and online publication – questions regarding appropriateness will be answered in advance of submission)

-Winning Entries will be published in the Journal of Social Work Practice
+Winning Entries will be published in the Journal of Social Work Practice.
+The awards are presented at GAPS Conference, October 2022

 Applicants should download application forms and further documentation here: